Palenque: Late Classic period

-The grandson of Janaab Pakal is the most famous of the Mayan kings, Kʼinich Janaab' Pakal, also known as Pakal the Great.
+The grandson of Janaab Pakal is the most famous of the Maya kings, Kʼinich Janaab' Pakal, also known as Pakal the Great.
 He began rule at the age of 12 years after his mother Sak Kuk resigned as queen after three years, thus passing power on to him.
 Pakal the Great reigned in Palenque from 615 to 683, and his mother remained an important force for the first 25 years of his rule.
 She may have ruled jointly with him.
 Known as the favorite of the gods, he carried Palenque to new levels of splendor, in spite of having come to power when the city was at a low point.
 Pakal married the princess of Oktán, Lady Tzakbu Ajaw (also known as Ahpo-Hel) in 624 and had at least three children.

 The Palace as seen from the courtyard.

 Most of the palaces and temples of Palenque were constructed during his government; the city flourished as never before, eclipsing Tikal.
 The central complex, known as The Palace, was enlarged and remodeled on various occasions, notably in the years 654, 661, and 668.
 In this structure, is a text describing how in that epoch Palenque was newly allied with Tikal, and also with Yaxchilan, and that they were able to capture the six enemy kings of the alliance.
 Not much more had been translated from the text.